adithideborah/adithideborah.github.io/README.md

 ### Ph.D in Information Technology
 University of Nebraska at Omaha, Omaha, NE | Aug 2016 - Dec 2021
 - Researched and engineered algorithms 🛠️ that effectively leverage information from scarce, heterogeneous annotations to build models while significantly reducing manual annotation overheads.
-- Presented findings at conferences like IEEE ICMLA, IEEE BIBE and ARVO IOVS.
-(Google Scholar [profile](https://scholar.google.com/citations?view_op=list_works&hl=en&user=JcqMN58AAAAJ) 📊)
+- Presented findings at conferences like IEEE ICMLA, IEEE BIBE and ARVO IOVS. ([Google Scholar Profile](https://scholar.google.com/citations?view_op=list_works&hl=en&user=JcqMN58AAAAJ) 📊)
 - Published 📚 in both conference proceedings and peer-reviewed journals, contributing to the advancement of AI in Healthcare, Bioinformatics and Computer Vision.

 ### M.Sc in Artificial Intelligence